15-MAY to SEP after appointment.

 |1950||under special protection as an important cave.|

 The Kreidelucke is an undeveloped cave, which is visited on cave trekking tours.
 The tours are organized by the Nationalpark Molln (National Park Molln) and guided by certified cave guides.
 The cave is mostly spacious but there are some parts which require stooping.
-There are also passages with shallow water, so Wellingtons are definitely a must.
+There are also passages with shallow water, so rubber boots are definitely a must.
 And there are some small climbs, so surefootedness is also important.
 Nevertheless this is a rather simple horizontal cave and requires no vertical gear.